Propensity weighting plus adjustment in proportional hazards model is not doubly robust: Notation and preliminaries

-such that $P(C>t|X,\boldsymbol{Z}) = \exp{(-A_0(t) -A_1(t,X) -A_2(t,\boldsymbol{Z}))},$ and $\alpha_1(t,0)=A_1(t,0)=0$.
+such that $P(C>t|X,\boldsymbol{Z}) = \exp{\{-A_0(t) -A_1(t,X) -A_2(t,\boldsymbol{Z})\}},$ and $\alpha_1(t,0)=A_1(t,0)=0$.
 We will refer to this as type A covariate-dependent censoring, a special case of which is censoring that only depends on $X$ or $\boldsymbol{Z}$.
-We reproduce their proof in simpler settings we are considering in supplementary materials. \citet{kong1997robust} show that under these same assumptions, tests based on the estimated coefficient of $X$ in such models have the correct type I error rate when the proper variance estimator, which they provide, is used.
+We reproduce their proof in the simpler settings we consider in supporting information. \citet{kong1997robust} show that under these same assumptions, tests based on the estimated coefficient of $X$ in such models have the correct type I error rate when the proper variance estimator, which they provide, is used.

 A simpler modeling framework was investigated in \citet{dirienzo2001effects}, in which fully proportional Cox models were considered, and the same result was found.
 Neither \citet{dirienzo2001effects} nor \citet{kong1997robust} consider estimation, as their focus is on testing in a randomized trial for any effect of the treatment and not estimating that effect.
-For this reason, they also do not consider the consistency of the estimator under the alternative, i.e. any setting where $\psi(t;\boldsymbol{Z}) \neq 0$.
+For this reason, they also do not consider the consistency of the estimator under the alternative, i.e. any setting where $\psi(t,\boldsymbol{Z};\boldsymbol{\omega}) \neq 0$.